 Notification Settings

-Ultimately, the operator will be able to define new notification paths, establishing specific time periods or intervals in which the system will send notifications when relevant events occur.
-These events may include availability problems, downtime or recovery of Hosts and Services, in short, status changes.
+Ultimately, the operator will be able to define new notification channels, establishing specific periods or time intervals during which the system will send notifications when relevant events occur.
+These events may include availability issues, crashes or recovery of Devices and Services, and ultimately, changes in state.

 The space of time not covered by the established configuration will be treated as periods of inactivity (for warning purposes), thus minimising the noise of unnecessary notifications and eliminating the feeling of excess information, which has an impact on the loss of confidence in the alarms obtained.
 For example, in maintenance tasks with scheduled stops and outages.